transferwise/pipelinewise-transform-field/ADR/validation.md

          else success
 ```

-Pipelinewise will then call this command as part of the post-import checks.
+Pipelinewise will then call this connector with the `--validate` flag as part of the post-import checks.
 Unfortunately,
 given that we don't have access to the sources at PR time,  we can only know the column types after new configs are
 deployed to production.